Ria424/developers-animatesdk-docs/Document_object/Document32.md

 #### Parameters

-**bInPlace** A Boolean value that, when set to true, causes the method to perform a paste-in-place operation.
+**bInPlace** `boolean`; A boolean value that, when set to true, causes the method to perform a paste-in-place operation.
 The default value is false, which causes the method to perform a paste operation to the center of the document.
 This parameter is optional.

 #### Returns